rupertford/melody/docs/inputs.rst

 ``["a", "b"]``, ``["a", "c"]``, ``["b", "c"]`` and ``["a", "b", "c"]``.

-This option is useful when you have a set of inputs that are optional and can be used with eachother in any combination.
+This option is useful when you have a set of inputs that are optional and can be used with each other in any combination.

 Multiple input objects
 ++++++++++++++++++++++

-So far each of the suported input options has been presented individually.
+So far each of the supported input options has been presented individually.
 You might naturally be wondering why inputs has been defined as a list of input objects.